-Article 23 Activities abroad
+Article 24 Activities abroad

 - 1. The employer will announce the tours to be made in good time.
-If tours last longer than 15 days, the employer will give all the relevant information to the employee participation body well in advance. - 2.
-In consultation with the employee participation body, the employer can make alternative agreements about the allocation of days off, rest periods, breaks and atv days, in connection with a foreign tour.
+If tours last longer than 15 days, the employer will give all the relevant information to the employee participation body well in advance. - Only in consultation with the employee participation body can the employer make alternative agreements about the allocation of days off, rest periods, breaks and atv days, in connection with a foreign tour.
+These agreements may not be materially worse on average than the regulations in this CAO.